robelmess/ThreadedBST/README.md

 # ThreadedBST
-Threaded Binary Search Tree me and my partner William Susanto made from scratch, feel free use, there are comments are found throughout the document
+Threaded Binary Search Tree my partner William Susanto and I made from scratch, feel free use, the code is commented throughout.